IoTone/M5Stack_Matrix_Scrolly/README.md

-# M5Stack_Matrix_Scrolly
+# M5Stack Atom Matrix: Scrolly
-An over engineered scrolling message program.
+An over engineered scrolling message program for the Arduino IDE using the M5Stack Atom Matrix.